-Megan Fox’s Doppelganger Claudia Alende Stuns In A Dangerously Short Skirt In New Instagram Post
+Megan Fox’s Doppelganger, Claudia Alende, Stuns In A Dangerously Short Skirt In New Instagram Post

 In an interview with Cryptic Rock, Claudia revealed that apart from being a model, she is also a singer and speaking about her experience as a model and an entrepreneur, she said that the journey has been very rewarding.

 “These past years have been very rewarding.
 I moved to the U.S., started releasing music, things that were just a dream to me when I was a kid.
 I founded a marketing company as well, and I’m very happy with my achievements so far.
-There’s nothing better than the feeling that you “earned” your success.”
+There’s nothing better than the feeling that you ‘earned’ your success.”